 7. Include Your Contact Information

-Making your complete profile with a recent picture, fair amount of connections and constantly updated profile is not enough if you have not added your contact information such as phone number, email ID or Skype where you can be reached easily, then there is no point of all the hassle behind setting up the profile.
+Making your complete profile with a recent picture, a fair amount of connections, and a constantly updated profile is not enough if you have not added your contact information such as phone number, email ID, or Skype where you can be reached easily, then there is no point of all the hassle behind setting up the profile.
 So, do not forget to update your contact information.

 8. Update Your Settings

 The prime benefit of keeping your settings constantly updated is being as accessible as possible to the recruiters.
 LinkedIn, in fact, any social media network or any app, keeps updating their features and for keeping up with them, you got to keep a track.
 Secondly, your experience, skill sets, interests, contact information, and anything which is variable needs to be changed as early as possible in order to get the most out of this platform.
 Chances are you might lose an opportunity, if your email ID is incorrect or you have changed your contact number.

 9. Stay Active

 Add people who have similar interests as you, get in touch with recruiters, headhunters, so that you hear from your fellows and they view you as an active account there and not static or dead.
 By doing so, you will stay active which adds value and dependability factor when an employer is trying to reach you out, it won’t look like a dead profile.